xifu-irap/demux-perfs-js/README.md

 # demux-perfs-js
-Set of scripts used to command the DRE.
+Set of scripts used to drive the tests of the prototype DRE-TDM